opencredo/opencredo-couchdb/README.md

 id or URI

 # Getting Started

+## Getting CouchDB
+CouchDB is an Apache project.
+You can find instructions on how to to download, build and install CouchDB on the project's [web page](http://couchdb.apache.org/).
+Alternatively, you can download a desktop installer for your platform from [CouchOne](http://www.couchone.com/get).

+## Maven
-The module is available through the Maven central repositories.
-The following snippet adds the module to your project.
+The module is available through Maven's central repository.
+The following snippet adds the module as a dependency to your project.

     <dependency>
         <groupId>org.opencredo.couchdb</groupId>